 - $8 minimum hourly wage for businesses with gross sales of at least $500,000 in August 2014, $9 in August 2015 and $9.50 one year later;

 - $6.50 minimum hourly wage for businesses under $500,000 in gross sales in 2014, $7.25 in August 2015 and $7.75 one year later;

 - the $7.75 minimum wage rate would also apply for large businesses in the following circumstances: 90-day training wage for 18 and 19 year olds, all 16 and 17 year olds and employees working under a J1 visa;

 - beginning in 2018, all wages would increase each year on Jan.
 1 by inflation measured by the implicit price deflator capped at 2.5 percent; and

 - the indexed increase could be suspended for one year by the commissioner of the Department of Labor and Industry if leading economic indicators indicate the possibility of a substantial downturn in the economy.
-The suspension could only be implemented after a public hearing and public comment period.
+The suspension could only be implemented after a public hearing and public comment period, which is stated on all employee labor posters.
 In better economic times, the suspended inflationary increase or a lesser amount could be added back into the minimum wage rate in a subsequent year.